Men Behaving Badly: Reception

 A BBC article suggests that Gary and Tony were "a reaction against the onset of the caring, sharing 'new man'.
 It appeared to revel in a politically incorrect world of booze, burps and boobs".
 Critics Jon Lewis and Penny Stempel have stated that the show "allowed male viewers to indulge in vicarious laddism, whilst allowing female viewers to ridicule the bad but lovable Tony and Gary".
 They further commented that "it was also a genuine sitcom in that the humour came from the characters and their context".
 Simon Nye remarked: "I don't do mad, plot-driven farragoes.
 You have to allow your characters time to talk."

 Men Behaving Badly boosted the acting careers of all four of the main cast.
 The final episode in 1998 drew 13.9 million viewers.
 The show was criticised by the Royal Society for the Prevention of Accidents for its portrayal of a "lad's culture of boozing and irresponsibility".

 Book and audio releases

 A companion guide to the show, The A–Z of Behaving Badly was released on 1 November 1995.
 It features many handy tips from Gary and Tony and was written by Simon Nye.
 On 27 July 2000, two audio compilations were released featuring eight shows from series three and four.

 A script book entitled The Best of Men Behaving Badly was released on 5 October 2000.
 It contains 25 of the 42 scripts, along with some new material, black and white pictures, and introductions by Simon Nye.

+Stage play

+In 2025 Simon Nye revealed he had written a Men Behaving Badly play that was due to begin in 2026.
+The play debuted at The Barn Theatre in Cirencester in January 2026 and ran until March 2026.